lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 `encode_dialog_ref STR_VAR value RET return`

-These encoders parse a resource reference for a resource of the apprpriate type, do an extra existence check and return the value.
+These encoders parse a resource reference for a resource of the appropriate type, do an extra in-game existence check and return the value.